ldtorrejon/FinanceApp/README.md

 ### 🚀 Getting Started

 Follow these instructions to get the project up and running on your local machine.
+However this won't work without having some mock data files.
+They mimick the database data in json format.

 #### Prerequisites